JUiscoming/awesome_speech_papers/README.md

 - 6.Self-Supervised(or Semi-Supervised) Learning for Speech

-- 7.Training Schemes for Speech recognition
+- 7.Some Trivial Schemes for Speech Tasks

 - TBC